 In the train cart a young drunk accused us of stealing his booze from his pocket.
 For the second time this day the cops were involved.

 Discussion about love provoked by Z. Kolmogorova.
-Songs, reassessment, Dubinina under the seats, garlic with bread and no water, and we arrived in Ivdel around 12am.
+Songs, tickets check, Dubinina under the seats (ed. note - this is confirmed by the number of train tickets found in Dyatlov's field bag with group's papers - 9, not 10), garlic with bread and no water, and we arrived in Ivdel around 12am.

 Large waiting room.
 Total freedom of action.
 We took shifts to watch over our stuff all night long.
 Bus to Vizhay leaves early in the morning.